Food Cost Formula: How to Calculate Food Cost Percentage

 Takeaway: Track your variance weekly.
 Start by costing your top 10 ingredients by volume — they typically account for 60-70% of total food spend.
 Run each through the food cost calculator to establish your theoretical baselines.

-Ideal Food Cost Percentage by Restaurant Type
+What Is a Good Food Cost Percentage by Restaurant Type?

 | Restaurant Type | Target Food Cost | Notes |